smaremanda/add-in-docs/how-to/persisting-add-in-state-and-settings.md

 ### Creating or assigning a roaming setting
 <a name="PersistMailboxData_CreateSetting"> </a>

-Continuing with the preceding example, the following  `setAppSetting` function shows how to use the[RoamingSettings.set](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method to set or update a setting named `cookie` with today's date.
-Then, it saves all the roaming settings back to the Exchange Server with the[RoamingSettings.saveAsync](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method.
+Continuing with the preceding example, the following  `setAppSetting` function shows how to use the [RoamingSettings.set](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method to set or update a setting named `cookie` with today's date.
+Then, it saves all the roaming settings back to the Exchange Server with the [RoamingSettings.saveAsync](https://dev.outlook.com/reference/add-ins/RoamingSettings.html%28Office.15%29.md) method.

 ```